Pelagicore/qface/docs/domain.rst

                 - Property
                 - Operation
                 - Signal
+            - Struct
             - Enum
             - Flag
-            - Struct

 The domain model is the base for the code generation.
 You traverse the domain tree and trigger your own code generation.
+Below you see a python example to traverse the model.
+Normally you do not need todo this, as the rules generator does the traversing for you.

 .. code-block:: python